-- □ Call 911. - If the caller is still on the phone, contact the phone company to trace the call.
+- □ Call 911. - ☐ If the caller is still on the phone, contact the phone company to trace the call.
 Tell the telephone operator the name of school, name of caller, phone number on which the bomb threat came in.
 This must be done quickly since the call cannot be traced once the caller has hung up. - Instruct staff and students to turn off any pagers, cellular phones or two- way radios.
 Do not use those devices during this threat since explosive devices can be triggered by radio frequencies.

 Determine whether to evacuate the threatened building and adjoining buildings.
-If the

-suspected bomb is in a corridor, modify evacuation routes to bypass the corridor.

-Use the intercom, personal notification by designated persons, or the PA system to

-evacuate the threatened rooms.
+If the suspected bomb is in a corridor, modify evacuation routes to bypass the corridor.
+Use the intercom, personal notification by designated persons, or the PA system to evacuate the threatened rooms.
 If it is necessary to evacuate the entire school, use the fire alarm.
 Notify the District Superintendent of the situation.

-Direct a search team to look for suspicious packages, boxes or foreign

-objects.

-Do not return to the school building until it has been inspected and determined safe

-by proper authorities.

-Avoid publicizing the threat any more than necessary.

-O.E.
-A D.CH.
-(DE A.M.
-A.C/DIONIC

-ARCH TEAM ACTIONS:

-areas.

-Check classrooms and work areas, public areas (foyers, offices, bathrooms and stairwells),

-unlocked closets, exterior areas (shrubbery, trash cans, debris boxes) and power sources

-(computer rooms, gas valves, electric

-panels, telephone panels).

-If suspicious item is found, make no attempt to investigate or examine

-object.

-ST. AFF ACTIONS:

-Evacuate students as quickly as possible, using primary or alternate routes.
+Direct a search team to look for suspicious packages, boxes or foreign objects.
+Do not return to the school building until it has been inspected and determined safe by proper authorities.
+Avoid publicizing the threat any more than necessary. ш Avoid publicizing the threat any more than necessary. ~ SEA ARCH TEAM ACTIONS: Use a systematic, rapid and thorough approach to search the building and surrounding areas.
+Check classrooms and work areas, public areas (foyers, offices, bathrooms and stairwells), unlocked closets, exterior areas (shrubbery, trash cans, debris boxes) and power sources (computer rooms, gas valves, electric panels, telephone panels).
+If suspicious item is found, make no attempt to investigate or examine object.
+CITE A EE A CIDIONIC STA AFF ACTIONS: Evacuate students as quickly as possible, using primary or alternate routes.
 Upon arrival at the designated safe site, take attendance.
 Notify the principal/site administrator of any missing students.
 Do not return to the building until emergency response officials determine it is safe.

-AD DITIONAL STEPS FOR THE SCHOOL:
+2 o notitional to the containing which cancel goney responde containing determine to be contained.
+ADD DITIONAL STEPS FOR THE SCHOOL: • • · • •

-•

-•

-·

-·

-•